-The variety of innovative solutions using 3D printing does not even stop at the music industry: for example, igus 3D printing was used to create new side hammers for a grand piano of the company Phoenix Pianos.
-The basic design of the grand piano has remained virtually unchanged since 1876, but the high humidity and the rising temperature during playing caused problems for the hammers, which were previously made of wood.
-Thanks to the 3D printing of the plastic parts, the required quantity of elements made of the appropriate plastic could be delivered very quickly.
-By changing from wood to plastic, the susceptibility to moisture and temperature was significantly reduced.
-Pianists who have already played on the modernised grand piano were enthusiastic about the quality: more power could be generated with less effort and the bond with the piano could be increased considerably.
+The variety of innovative solutions using 3D printing extends to the music industry: for example, igus 3D printing was used to create new string hammers for a Phoenix Pianos grand piano.
+The basic design of a grand piano has remained virtually unchanged since 1876, but the high humidity and rising temperature during performances caused problems for the hammers, which were previously made of wood.
+Because the plastic parts were 3D printed, the required number of elements could be made from the appropriate plastic and delivered very quickly.
+Changing from wood to plastic significantly reduced susceptibility to moisture and temperature.
+Pianists playing on the modernised grand piano have been enthusiastic about its quality: more power could be generated with less effort, and the bond with the piano was greatly increased.

-Easelink, a company from Graz, has developed "Matrix Charging", a charging system consisting of two components.
+Easelink, a Graz-based company, has developed "matrix charging", a charging system consisting of two components.
 A charging pad connected to the mains is installed in the car park.
-A connector on the bottom of the e-car drops down when parked over the pad.
-The charging process starts automatically, without the driver having to connect a cable.
-Use the igus® 3D printing service to make sure the development of prototypes remains cost-effective while ensuring high quality.
+A connector on the bottom of the e-car drops down when the car is parked over the pad.
+The charging process starts automatically, without the driver having to connect a cable.The company used the igus 3D printing service to make sure that prototype development remains cost-effective while ensuring high quality.

-"The first thing we did was to have a specimen copy of the lead screw with shaft end support made by Mr. Krause, head of additive manufacturing at igus.
-The 3D-printed component convinced us in terms of quality, stability, strength, dimensional accuracy and the running characteristics between shaft end support and lead screw.
-After revising and improving the concept, we ordered all components of "shaft end support – lead screw" using the 3D printing service."
+"First, we had a sample of the lead screw with shaft end support made by Mr. Krause, Head of Additive Manufacturing at igus.
+The 3D-printed component impressed us very much with its quality, stability, strength, dimensional accuracy, and the operating characteristics between shaft end support and lead screw.
+After revision and improvement, we commissioned all components of the "shaft end support – lead screw" concept from the 3D printing service."

-The plain bearings made of the proven iglidur materials, which are supplied from the igus 3D printing service, allow us to design completely new solutions for various applications in our cutting and winding machines due to the individual geometrical designs.
-The printed components are now also used in batch-produced components.
-New developments can also be quickly implemented and tested thanks to the test samples that are usually provided at very short notice."
+"Thanks to their individual geometrical designs, the plain bearings made of proven iglidur materials supplied by the igus 3D printing service enable us to design completely new solutions for various applications in our cutting and winding machines.
+The printed parts are now also used in batch-produced components.
+Newly developed parts can also be quickly implemented and tested thanks to test samples that are usually provided at very short notice."